viraptor/reverse-interview/README.md

 - What are the tasks I would do on a usual day?
 - What's the junior/senior balance of the team? (and are there plans to change it)
 - What does the onboarding look like?
-- How much independent action vs working off a provided list is expected?
+- How much freedom for decision making do individual developers have?
 - What are the expected/core work hours?
 - What is your definition of success for this role?
+- Tell me about who I would be working most closely with.
+- What management style does my immediate manager and their manager have? (from micro- to macro-)

 # Tech